 - Visualise the rhythms as they would be written on the stave

-- clap along to the music on all 4 beats
+- Clap along to the music on all 4 beats

-- clap along on beats 2 and 4
+- Clap along on beats 2 and 4

-- clap, tap or scat back the rhythms you hear.
+- Clap, tap or scat back the rhythms you hear.
 This can be from the melody, bass line or drums etc. You can pause and work on remembering longer and longer rhythmic chunks.

 - Imagine an additional instrument not on the recording.
 Imagine a trumpet or horn part adding stabs and fills.
-Or imagine keyboard comping along.
+Or imagine a keyboard comping along.
 Pay attention to hear rhythms or lines that you might not normally play.

 - Imagine a specific player playing along, try and hear their tone, vibrato and phrasing.
 What would they play in this situation?